crufters/actio/README.md

 # Actio

-Actio is a lightweight framework that enables you to start your codebase as a monolith and move into a microservices architecture at any point without code changes.
-In essence it is a batteries included (has support for database dependencies and even services like authentication, file upload etc.) dependency injection library that is designed with a microservices focus.
+Actio is a lightweight, batteries included Node.js framework for your backend applications.

+It enables you to start your codebase as a monolith and move into a microservices architecture at any point without code changes.

+Somewhat inspired by Angular, in essence it is a dependency injection framework that comes with builtin services that help you solve real world problems - such as handling database connections, authentication, file uploads and more.

 ## Table of contents